Answers · UK 2025/26

 What is Business Asset Disposal Relief (BADR)?

-Business Asset Disposal Relief (formerly Entrepreneurs' Relief) gives qualifying business owners a reduced CGT rate of 14% (2025/26) on disposals up to a £1m lifetime limit.
-The rate rises to 18% from 6 April 2026 — a partial reduction of the relief over time.
+Business Asset Disposal Relief (formerly Entrepreneurs' Relief) gives qualifying business owners a reduced CGT rate of 18% (2026/27) on disposals up to a £1m lifetime limit.
+The rate rose from 14% in 2026/27 (and 10% before October 2024) — a phased reduction of the relief over time.

 Full answer

 UK Business Asset Disposal Relief (BADR), formerly Entrepreneurs' Relief until 2020.
-Rate: 14% on qualifying disposals in 2025/26 (raised from 10% by October 2024 Budget), rising to 18% from 6 April 2026.
+Rate: 18% on qualifying disposals in 2026/27 (raised from 10% to 14% by the October 2024 Budget, then to 18% from 6 April 2026).
 Lifetime limit: £1m of gains (cut from £10m in March 2020).
 Eligibility: sole trader/partner selling all or part of their business; owner of at least 5% of ordinary shares + voting rights in a personal trading company AND officer/employee of that company; the qualifying conditions must be met for at least 2 years before disposal.
 Includes: trading companies (not property letting), goodwill (limited), associated disposals of business assets.
 Excludes: passive investment companies, property holding companies, most furnished holiday lets after April 2025.
 Claim via Self Assessment within 4 years of the tax year end.
-Combined with Investors' Relief (also 14%/£1m lifetime), business owners now face lower-than-before but still favourable CGT compared to the main 24% rate.
-Consider crystallising gains before April 2026 if planning to sell.
+Combined with Investors' Relief (also 18%/£1m lifetime), business owners still face favourable CGT compared to the main 24% rate.

 Try the calculator